‘Teen Mom 2’ Chelsea Houska Updates Fans On Baby Boy Amid Adam Lind Drama

 Chelsea Houska announced she and Cole DeBoer would be welcoming their first child together in a blog post to fans last July.
 In her post, Houska revealed that she was pregnant and noted her baby’s due date as February 2017.
 However, the baby arrived early and on January 25, Houska took to Instagram, where she shared the first photo of her little boy.

-As they awaited the birth of their son, Chelsea Houska and Cole DeBoer, who began dating in 2014, made their relationship official when they tied the knot in a small ceremony in South Dakota surrounded by a group of their closet friends and family members.
+As they awaited the birth of their son, Chelsea Houska and Cole DeBoer, who began dating in 2014, made their relationship official when they tied the knot in a small ceremony in South Dakota surrounded by a group of their closest friends and family members.
 While the Teen Mom 2 star does want to eventually celebrate her marriage with a bigger group (and when she isn’t pregnant), she has yet to confirm any plans to do so.
 Instead, she and DeBoer appear to be keeping themselves busy with their growing family.

 As Chelsea Houska and Cole DeBoer enjoy their family time, rumors are swirling in regard to Adam Lind and his potential exit from Teen Mom 2.
 Although Lind has been starring alongside Chelsea Houska for the past several years, a report last week suggested he had been refusing to film with MTV since taping a scene at his daughter Aubree’s softball game months ago.